Explainable Representation of Finite-Memory Policies for POMDPs using Decision Trees: Explainable Representation of FSCs via Amalgamation with DTs

-\paragraph{Converting to a \skippp-FSC} Given an FSC $\fsc=(\fscstates,\fscinitstate, \fsctransitionmap, \fsclabelmap)$ satisfying \cref{obs:chain-FSC}, we create a \skippp-FSC $\fsc_{\skippp}=(\fscstates,\fscinitstate, \fsctransitionmap_{\skippp}, \fsclabelmap_{\skippp})$ as described in \cref{alg:skip_fsc_creation}.
-This iterates over all winning observations $z'$, modifying the transitions and action labels to incorporate the skip mechanism.
-Specifically, for each node $n_j$ with index greater that $i_{z'}$, the direct switching to $n_{i_{z'}}$ is removed and replaced with $(j-i_{z'})$ single-step \skippp-transitions.
-We claim that the \skippp-FSC generated in this way would represent the same policy as the original FSC: \begin{theorem} An FSC $\fsc$ generated by the iterative approach, and the \skippp-FSC $\fsc_{\skippp}$ created in \cref{alg:skip_fsc_creation} from it represents the same policy. \end{theorem}
+The algorithm iterates over all winning observations $z'$, modifying the transitions and action labels to incorporate the skip mechanism.
+Specifically, for each node $n_j$ with index greater that $i_{z'}$ (defined in \cref{obs:chain-FSC}), the direct switching to $n_{i_{z'}}$ is removed and replaced with $(j-i_{z'})$ single-step \skippp-transitions.

-For a node in the FSC, the skipping mechanism allows for a reduction in the number of possible successor nodes by replacing them with a \skipp that directly transitions to the previous node.
-This reduction simplifies the DTs that describe the transition function.
-However, the addition of the \skipp action introduces a new action label, which may slightly increase the size of the DTs describing the schedulers.
-Nonetheless, this does not diminish the overall explainability.
-Instead, the \skipp action explicitly identifies when a switch occurs, thereby providing clear information about the decision-making process and enhancing the transparency of when and why certain transitions are made.
+\begin{example} Consider an example where the attractor-based policy synthesis constructs an FSC with ten nodes $n_0, n_1, \dots, n_9$, where the node $n_i$ was added at the $i^{th}$ iteration. $n_0$ corresponds to the earliest discovered stationary policy.
+For each iteration $j > 0$, the newly synthesized subpolicy may need to switch to one of the earlier nodes $\{n_0, \dots, n_{j-1}\}$ depending on the posterior observation $z'$.
+We compare the resulting standard FSC with its \skippp-FSC variant.

+For each node $n_j$, the transition function $\delta(n_j, z, z')$ must distinguish between up to $j$ different target nodes $\{n_0, \dots, n_{j-1}\}$, one for each possible winning observation $z'$.
+Hence, across all ten nodes, the total number of distinct next-node (in the worst case) labels to encode is $\Sigma_{j=1}^{9} j = 45.$ This yields large decision trees with many distinct leaf labels.

+In our $\skippp$-FSC, we replace each direct jump by a one-step connection to the immediate predecessor: $\gamma_{\text{skip}}(n_j, z) = \textsf{skip}$ and $\delta_{\text{skip}}(n_j, z, z') = n_{j-1}, $ for all winning posterior observations $z'$ and all observation $z$.
+When the \textsf{skip} action is played, the controller moves to $n_{j-1}$ and repeats this process until it reaches a node with a non-skip action.
+Consequently, each $n_j$ has two possible successor ($n_j$ and $n_{j-1}$) for all winning observations, reducing the number of distinct transition labels to $2\times 9 = 18$, a $45 \!\to\!
+18$ reduction (about $2.5\times$ fewer labels).
+Thus, the DTs representing transitions become substantially smaller. \end{example}

+We prove that the \skippp-FSC generated in this way would represent the same policy as the original FSC: \begin{restatable}{theorem}{skipFSC} An FSC $\fsc$ generated by the iterative approach, and the \skippp-FSC $\fsc_{\skippp}$ created in \cref{alg:skip_fsc_creation} from it represents the same policy. \end{restatable}